Ask a question now: What are you curious about, Minnesota?

+Since we launched Curious Minnesota in 2019, nearly 2,000 questions have been submitted by readers, and our reporters have used those questions to research and report almost 100 stories — everything from "Why can't Minnesotans zipper merge?" to "Why is a casserole called "hot dish" in Minnesota?"

-More than 200 people have already submitted questions for Curious Minnesota, a community-driven project that puts readers' inquiries at the center of our newsroom's reporting.
+Curious Minnesota, our community-driven reporting project, puts readers' inquiries at the center of our newsroom's reporting, and for every story, we try to connect with the reader who asked the question.

-If you'd like to submit a question, fill out the form below:
+If you'd like to ask a question, fill out the form below.

 More from Star Tribune